Official websites use .mil

-SINGAPORE - The amphibious assault ship USS Makin Island (LHD 8), along with the embarked 11th Marine Expeditionary Unit (MEU), arrived in Singapore Jan.
-16 for a scheduled port visit.
+SINGAPORE - The amphibious assault ship USS Makin Island (LHD 8), along with the embarked 11th Marine Expeditionary Unit (MEU), arrived in Singapore Dec.
+21 for a port visit.

 During the visit, Sailors and Marines will have an opportunity to experience the Singapore culture and take part in a variety of Morale, Welfare and Recreation (MWR) sponsored events.
 Dozens of Sailors and Marines will also be participating in community service projects in the area.

 "The Makin Island crew is looking forward to visiting Singapore for the Christmas holiday," said Capt.
 Jim Landers, Makin Island's commanding officer.
 "This team worked extremely hard at sea in support of our operations and training objectives, now they have the opportunity to represent their country as Ambassadors of goodwill."